99XProblems/99-Scala-Problems/docs/problems.en.md

 Write a method `spanningTrees` to construct all spanning trees of a given graph.
-With this method, find out how many spanning trees there are for the graph depicted to the right.
+With this method, find out how many spanning trees there are for the graph depicted below.
 The data of this example graph can be found below.
 When you have a correct solution for the `spanningTrees` method, use it to define two other useful methods: `isTree` and `isConnected`.
 Both are five-minute tasks!